Nice to meet you.

 Potential buyers look at reviews to see what people like and dislike about a product or service.
 These buyers also take notice when a business responds to reviews, good and bad.

 Here’s another example demonstrating the drawbacks of staying silent in response to customer reviews.
-Let’s say you’re on the hunt for a new sofa, so you decide to check out a few websites.
+Let’s say you’re on the hunt for a new couch, so you decide to check out a few websites.

 First stop: Crate & Barrel.